Drunk man found with weapons cache on Houston Hyatt Regency's top floor before New Year's Eve celebration, police say

 “The safety and security of our guests and colleagues is our top priority, and consistent with the hotel’s prepared security plans, heightened measures are in place on New Year’s Eve,” Netting said in a statement to the Houston Chronicle.
 “We are fully cooperating with authorities on an investigation, and further questions should be directed to the Houston Police Department.”

 Cops tried to tamp down fears of a massive planned attack.
-"There was not an arsenal," an official familiar with the case told the Chronicle .
+"There was not an arsenal," an official familiar with the case told the Chronicle.

 One guest in the building at the time told the newspaper the hotel didn't tell him anything about the incident, though the police presence didn't have much impact on the lobby crowds as patrons returned from nearby bars.